ojumah20/Cora--Travel-Concierge/README.md

 ## Overview

-**Cora** is an AI-powered travel concierge that crafts hyper-personalized, day-by-day itineraries based on user preferences in films, music, and cuisine.
+**Cora** is an AI-powered travel concierge that crafts hyper-personalised, day-by-day itineraries based on user preferences in films, music, and cuisine.
 It integrates multiple APIs, Qloo Taste AI™, Groq LLM, and Pexels, to deliver culturally rich, visually engaging plans tailored to each user’s inferred emotional tone.

 ## Features